usefulalgorithm/usefulalgorithm/README.md

 - _Lifetime_, by Erika de Casier
 - _Canticle Hardposte_, by Proc Fiskal
 - _The Way Of Time_, by Biosphere
-- _GULP_, by Facta
-- _no floor_, by More Eaze, claire rousay
-- _Borez_, by Borez, Beau Wanzer, Rezzett

 </details>